Andrew E. Bellisario: Early life

 Born in Los Angeles on December 19, 1956, Andrew Bellisario is the son of Rocky and Mildred Bellisario.
-In 1975, he graduated from Saint Vincent's Seminary High School in Montebello, California.
+In 1975, he graduated from Saint Vincent Seminary High School in Montebello, California.

 In 1975, Bellisario entered the Congregation of the Mission (Vicentians).
-After finishing his novitiate, he went to Saint Mary's of the Barrens Seminary College in Perryville, Missouri, receiving a Bachelor of Philosophy degree in 1976.
-In 1980, Bellisario was awarded a Master of Divinity degree from De Andreis Institute of Theology in Lemont, Illinois.
+After the novitiate, he attended Saint Mary's of the Barrens Seminary College in Perryville, Missouri.
+He was awarded a Bachelor of Philosophy degree there in 1976.
+In 1980, Bellisario received a Master of Divinity degree from De Andreis Institute of Theology in Lemont, Illinois.